escotoj/WeatherApp/README.md

 # Weather Application
-The assigment is to create a weather app using API for the data starting from scratch with no startercode, html has been created and css have been borrowed from previous code
+Weeather application using thrid-party API (WeatherAPI) starting from scratch with no startercode, html has been created and css have been borrowed from previous code